buddhafinger/vgt-ts3/README.md

 How?

 Pull down the repo - identify your network card that you will use as a bridge, update vgt.settings.yml to include the exact name for your network card and vagrant up.

-Until I do more work on the README.md you will need to have an understanding of vagrant, TS3 and Ubuntu.
+Until I do more work on the README.md you will need to have an understanding of vagrant, TS3 and Ubuntu port forwarding concepts and your router of you want this to be accessed remotely - saying that, use this at your own risk the ubuntu image has not been harderned and should be considered insecure!!!.

 To Do: